 Pinnacle Mountain is a day-use park dedicated to environmental education, recreation, and preservation.
 Park interpreters and volunteers help visitors and students understand man's relationship to the environment in the 2,000-acre park that offers a rich diversity of natural habitat.

 The Museum offers 25,000 square feet of interactive exhibits and over 30 programs designed to provide learning experiences for all ages.
 The Museum supports the work of the classroom teacher!

 Experience the excitement that Arkansas' leading cultural institution has to offer.
-Located in historic MacArthur Park in Little Rock, the Arkansas Arts Center features elegant art galleries that showcase the Center's acclaimed collection.
+Located in historic MacArthur Park in Little Rock, the Arkansas Museum of Fine Arts features elegant art galleries that showcase the Center's acclaimed collection.

 Pinspiration Little RockLittle Rock

 Pinspiration is a DIY craft studio set up for kids events.
 They have over 40 crafts for people to come make.
 Offering paintings, splatter painting in our own private rooms, fiber arts, wood projects, and much more.

 Central High School National Historic Site Little Rock

 Little Rock Central High School is recognized for the role it played in the desegregation of public schools in the United States.
 The website offers historical information about the park for those who cannot visit in person.

 Arkansas's state funded museum dedicated to the story of African American life and business.
 It focuses on collecting, preserving, interpreting and celebrating African American history, culture and community in Arkansas from 1870 to the present, and informs and educates the public about black achievements-especially in business, politics and the arts.